Who owns an image? Guide to licensing imagery on ArchiPro.

 Disclaimer

-This article sets out a basic outline on who owns the rights to images according to the Copyright Act (1994).
+This article sets out a basic outline on who owns the rights to images according to the NZ Copyright Act (1994).
 If you need specific information, or advice on specific issues, please seek legal advice.